non profit work

 Getting outside is a lengthy and painful process for John, involving multiple maneuvers and a wheelchair lift in the garage.
 Because it is so hard for him to be moved, he does not leave the house at all except for necessary appointments.
 Even worse, the house does not have a second exit that he can access, and he would be in grave danger in the event of a fire or other emergency.

-Our goal is to raise enough money to:
+We were able to meet our goal to raise enough money to:

 build a second exit from the home so that in the event of a fire John could be removed from the home; and